aws-samples/aws-serverless-connect-wallboard/README.md

     Reference: <Mandatory: name of source created in Sources section - the metric to track>
     WarnBelow: <Either WarnBelow or WarnAbove: value for warning (yellow) when metric is below this value>
     AlertBelow: <Either AlertBelow or AlertAbove: value for alert (red) when metric is below this value>
-  - Threshold: <Mandatory: unique name of threshold>
-    Reference: <Mandatory: name of source created in Sources section - the metric to track>
-    WarnAbove: <Either WarnBelow or WarnAbove: value for warning (yellow) when metric is below this value>
-    AlertAbove: <Either AlertBelow or AlertAbove: value for alert (red) when metric is below this value>

 Calculations:
   - Calculation: <Mandatory: unique name of calculation>